Table of Contents

 Fortnite is extremely popular and many gamers find a competitive advantage in using quality peripherals when playing.
 Some of those gamers also hate cables and would prefer a great wireless mouse over a wired one any day.
 But with so many options, it can be difficult to find the best one.
 Therefore, in this article we have reviewed the top 10 wireless mice for Fortnite.

-Well, we’ve got a list of options for you.
-Below you will find some of the best wireless gaming mice for Fortnite, from reputable manufacturers, and with great specs.
-They come in various shapes and price points, so it’s up to you to choose which one fits you best – you can’t go wrong with any of them.
+These wireless gaming mice are from reputable manufacturers and have great specs.
+They come in various shapes and price points, so it’s up to you to choose which one works for you.

 Logitech G502 Lightspeed

 Both the G502 Proteus Spectrum and the G502 Hero were some of Logitech’s best selling wired gaming mice in the past few years.
 However, that’s about to change with the introduction of their wireless brother – the G502 Lightspeed.
-Only introduced a few days ago, it’s an excellent contender for the best wireless mouse for Fortnite.
+Only introduced a few days ago, it’s an excellent contender.

 It makes use of Logitech’s Lightspeed wireless technology with a 1ms response time, as well as the Powerplay charging system that lets you charge the mouse with a compatible mouse pad.
 The 16,000 DPI Hero sensor makes an appearance here as well, and considering how good it is, we aren’t complaining.